astronomer/docs/astro/executors.md

 You can set these configurations per worker queue, which is a set of configurations that apply to a group of workers in your Deployment.
 With the celery executor, you can configure multiple worker queues for different types of tasks and assign tasks to those queues in your DAG code.

 This topic discusses basic Celery executor configurations for a single worker queue.
 For instructions on how to configure multiple worker queues, see [Configure worker queues](configure-worker-queues.md).
-To add more worker types to your Deployment, see [Manage worker types](modify-cluster.md#manage-worker-types).

 ### Celery worker autoscaling logic